mtruesda/FileManager/README.md

 ### test.py

 This is where most of my testing will be housed and a lot of tree models to use for those tests will be located.

+## Using the File Manager

+### Files Folder

+The files folder will be where the files that come up in the file manager will be.